-Dr. Frank Delucia practices orthopedics/orthopedic surgery and sports medicine in Jupiter, FL.
-Dr. Delucia is especially interested in arthroscopic surgery, replacement arthroplasty (joint replacement), and sports health.
-He accepts Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and more.
-He is accepting new patients.
-Dr. Delucia attended Georgetown University School of Medicine and then went on to complete his residency at Jefferson University Hospitals and a hospital affiliated with the University of Massachusetts.
-He has received the following distinctions: Florida Super Doctors 2009 - South Florida Edition and Florida Super Doctors.
+Dr. Frank Delucia is an orthopedics/orthopedic surgery and sports medicine specialist.
+In his practice, he is particularly interested in arthroscopic surgery, replacement arthroplasty (joint replacement), and sports health.
+Dr. Delucia honors Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze, in addition to other insurance carriers.
+His practice is open to new patients.
+After completing medical school at Georgetown University School of Medicine, Dr. Delucia performed his residency at Jefferson University Hospitals and a hospital affiliated with the University of Massachusetts.
+He has received professional recognition including the following: Florida Super Doctors 2009 - South Florida Edition and Florida Super Doctors.

 Clinical interests: Sports Health, Hip Problems, Wrist Problems, Elbow Problems, Shoulder Problems, Knee Problems, ...
 (Read more)

-Dr. Veronica Diaz works as a hand surgeon and orthopedist.
-Dr. Diaz attended medical school at the University of Florida College of Medicine.
-Areas of particular interest for Dr. Diaz include hand problems, wrist problems, and shoulder problems.
-Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze are among the insurance carriers that Dr. Diaz accepts.
+Dr. Veronica Diaz specializes in hand surgery and orthopedics/orthopedic surgery.
+Dr. Diaz studied medicine at the University of Florida College of Medicine.
+Her areas of clinical interest consist of hand problems, wrist problems, and shoulder problems.
+She honors several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze.

 Clinical interests: Wrist Problems, Elbow Problems, Shoulder Problems, Hand Problems